 So, although the majority of IPs may not initially have knowledge or experience in the surgical sciences or operating room culture, their ability and willingness to learn will serve them well.

 I have also discovered during my visits with surgeons and OR staff that these individuals are more than eager to share their knowledge, skills, and experience with IPs, and so my message to IPs is this: Ask OR staff to teach you.
 Ask to have an occasional presence in the OR so you can see firsthand how surgical teams function.
 Ask them to help you understand their procedures and processes of caring for the surgical patient.
 Ask, ask, and keep asking.
 These encounters with the surgical environment and OR staff as initial learning steps will bolster your confidence and will aid in the development of collaborative relationships with your surgical colleagues.

 This is only a preface to a broader discussion of the role of the IP in SSI prevention.
-We invite you to participate in an upcoming webinar on Thursday, September 12, at 1:00 pm ET, titled, “The Infection Preventionist’s Role in Preventing Surgical Site Infections: How to Develop Effective Partnerships with the Surgical Care Team”.
+We invite you to view our on-demand educational webinar, titled, “The Infection Preventionist’s Role in Preventing Surgical Site Infections: How to Develop Effective Partnerships with the Surgical Care Team”.
 Register here!

 We will expand our discussion of IP support activities and add topics such as the current SSI bundle, available learning resources, and the role of additional members of the SSI prevention team.
 We hope to have you join us!